Kawasaki Ninja ZX-12R

 The Kawasaki Ninja ZX-12R is a motorcycle in the Ninja sport bike series made by Kawasaki from 2000 through 2006.
 The 1199 cc inline-four engine produced 178 hp at low speed, and increased to 190 hp at high speed due to its ram-air intake, making it the most powerful production motorcycle up to 2006 and the release of the ZX-14.

 It was a contender to be the fastest production motorcycle, and played a role in bringing to a truce the escalating competition to build an ever-faster motorcycle.
 Its top speed was electronically limited to 300 kph, tying it with the Suzuki Hayabusa and Kawasaki Ninja ZX-14 as the fastest production motorcycle on the market, after the 188–194 mph 1999 Hayabusa was replaced with a speed-limited version as part of a gentlemen's agreement between motorcycle manufacturers that lasted until the 185.4–193.24 mph 2007 MV Agusta F4 R 312.

 Model designation

-Usually 1,200 cc Kawasaki sportbike was called ZZ-R1200 in some markets and ZX-12R in others, but the ZX-12R only went by one name.
-The 2002–2005 Kawasaki ZZ-R1200 touring motorcycle did use this scheme, going by either ZZ-R1200 or ZX-12C.
+The ZX-12R was only marketed as a Kawasaki Ninja ZX-12R and not marketed as a Kawasaki ZZ-R1200.
+Unlike the Kawasaki Ninja ZX-11 also marketed as a ZZ-R1100 and the Kawasaki Ninja ZX-14 also called a ZZ-R1400.
+A separate bike the Kawasaki ZZ-R1200, built from 2002 to 2005 following the discontinuing of the ZX-11/ZZ-R1100 after 2001 was solely to have this model designation.
 The ZX-12R's R designation followed the race-replica Kawasaki ZX-6R, ZX-7R, ZX-9R, ZX-10R.

 Top speed limited by agreement

-Apart from the first year of production ZX-12R, the 2000 model year was unrestricted, 2001 onwards its top speed was restricted by a motorcycle manufacturer gentlemen's agreement that was started in late 1999.
+From the first year of production, in the 2000 model year, its top speed was restricted by a motorcycle manufacturer gentlemen's agreement that was started in late 1999.
 This was due to a voluntary gentlemen's agreement that included BMW Motorrad and the Japanese manufacturers, amid fears of government regulation of motorcycle speeds mainly in Europe.
-Prior to the agreement, with rumors of going 200-mph Kawasaki had planned a world press event to launch their answer to Suzuki's Hayabusa, but the event was abruptly cancelled, and instead the ZX-12R with a revised engine control unit that limited speed to about 300 km/h was released with no fanfare or comment by Kawasaki.
+Prior to the agreement, with rumors of going 200 mph Kawasaki had planned a world press event to launch their answer to Suzuki's Hayabusa, but the event was abruptly cancelled, and instead the ZX-12R with a revised engine control unit that limited speed to about 300 km/h was released with no fanfare or comment by Kawasaki.